Gasu16/Volatility3-tampering-plugin/README.md

 | TamperProtectionSource | 64            |

-You can easily detect the most important key through the <code>--essentials</code> option like this:
+You can easily detect the most important keys through the <code>--essentials</code> option like this:

 <code>python3 vol.py -f memdump.dmp windows.registry.tampering --essentials</code>